 In some areas with a large population of homeschoolers, you may find that there’s a local homeschool graduation ceremony hosted through a private organization or group.

-Search online, ask in local homeschool Facebook groups, or in your meet-up groups for homeschool graduation ceremonies for your city or state.
+Search online for homeschool graduation ceremony near me, ask in local homeschool Facebook groups, or in your meet-up groups for homeschool graduation ceremonies for your city or state.

 And, who knows?

 If there isn’t one, but there is enough interest from a small group of other homeschool parents, maybe you can even put something together?